 Learning food safety Training in Windsor is one of the major concerns of the World Health Organization (WHO).
 Food safety plays a very important role in preventing the spread of foodborne illness – a condition caused by ingesting contaminated food.
 Because human contact with food during processing is a major contributing factor to the spread of FBIs, food safety training (and often certification) is required by provinces and cities in Canada.
 In Windsor, you can get trained and certified at Windsor First Aid.

 Windsor First Aid training focus on different concepts and skills.
-One of our offered programs is food safety training and certification (by far one of our most popular training programs today).
+One of our offered programs is food safety training in Windsor and certification (by far one of our most popular training programs today).